GodXero33/TicTacToe-WS-for-NN/README.md

 ## License

-No license.
-This is a **personal learning project**.
+This project is licensed under the MIT License.
-It is not intended for public use or contributions.
+It’s a **personal learning project** and not intended for public use or contributions, but feel free to use it as you like under the MIT terms.

 ---